 Click here for a basic description of the geology of porphyry molybdenum deposits.

-The first three weeks of our trip were spent in Beijing where I teach a short course about mineral deposits for graduate students at the China University of Geosciences - Beijing (a very highly respected university for geological studies).
+Teaching in BeijingThe first three weeks of our trip were spent in Bĕijīng where I teach a short course about mineral deposits for graduate students at the China University of Geosciences - Bĕijīng (a very highly respected university for geological studies).
 There are many excellent students - most of whom study geology, but some of whom study other subjects.
-Click here to see photos of the campus and life qt the China University of Geosciences - Beijing (CUGB).
+Click here to see photos of the campus and life at the China University of Geosciences - Bĕijīng (CUGB).

-While in Beijing, we naturally took time off from work to tour the key sites in the area.
-Click here to see photos of some of our tourist excursions in/around Beijing.
+Teaching in BeijingWhile in Bĕijīng, we naturally took time off from work to tour the key sites in the area.
+Click here to see photos of some of our tourist excursions in/around Bĕijīng.
+We visited the classic Bĕijīng sites, including the Great Wall, Forbidden City, and Summer Palace, as well as less commonly visited places like the Paleontology Museum.

-Then we traveled by train to the Zhengzhou in Henan provice, where we picked up two jeeps with drivers and headed westward into the Qinling Mountains.
-In addition to looking at molybdenum deposits, we experienced Henan culture and visited tourist excursions in the area.
-Click here for photos of cultural and tourist experiences in Henan.
+Teaching in BeijingThen we traveled by train to the Zhèngzhōu (郑州) in Hénán Province (map), where we picked up two jeeps with drivers and headed westward into the Qinling Mountains.
+In addition to looking at molybdenum deposits, we experienced Hénán culture and visited tourist excursions in the area.
+Click here for photos of cultural and tourist experiences in Hénán.

-Doing the actual scientific fieldwork in Henan was very frustrating.
+Teaching in BeijingDoing the actual scientific fieldwork in Hénán was very frustrating.
 There are some very formidable obstacles to doing research in ore deposits in China.
+None the less, we were able to get some things done.

-Click here for photos of our geological fieldwork in Henan.
+Click here for photos of our geological fieldwork in Hénán.

 Back to Kurt Friehauf home page

-On to CUGB photos china arrow
+On to China University of Geosciences - Bĕijīng photos china arrow